NMS Setup

 The indicator includes the following UI elements:

-• View All: A link to the Discovery Overview Page, where you can see a list of all in-progress discoveries in your organization.
+- View All: A link to the NMS Discoveries Page, where you can see a list of all in-progress discoveries in your organization.

-- Complete: All IPs specified in the NMS Setup Wizard have been scanned.
+- Finished: All IPs specified in the NMS Setup Wizard have been scanned.

-• Completion percentage: The percent of the IPs that have been scanned.
+- Completion percentage: A horizontal bar and accompanying numeric indicator of the percent of the IPs that have been scanned.

-• View Discovery Details: A link to the Discovery Details Page for this discovery.
+- View Details: A link to the Discovery Details Page for this discovery.

 Discovery Details Page

-The Discovery Details page provides details about one discovery in the list on the Discovery Overview Page.
+The Discovery Details page provides details about one discovery in the list on the NMS Discoveries Page.
 The page includes the following main UI elements:

 NMS Discovery Indicators

-The information pane across the top of an NMS Device Details page includes the same indicators that are found in each discovery card on the Discovery Overview Page.
+The information pane across the top of a discovery details page includes the same indicators that are found in each discovery card on the NMS Discoveries Page, but without the View Details button.

 NMS Discovery Device List